DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

 They correspond with three directories in the desdmdashboard svn repository.

-When installing the **desdmdashboard eups package** you install only the desdmdasboard_remote part and its dependencies (ipython, pandas, CoreUtils).
+When installing the **desdmdashboard eups package** you install only the `DESDMDashboard Remote`_ component and its dependencies (ipython, pandas, CoreUtils).
 It allows you to send and receive data to and from the database (see below) from any client machine via http requests.

 In the first few sections of this documentation we are going to have a look at the three components of the DESDMDashboard to clarify the concepts and terms